• Skip to primary navigation

 Herb Tinctures

-To make an herbal tincture take fresh herbs and preserve them in alcohol or glycerin, like this one.
+To make an herbal tincture take fresh herbs and preserve them in alcohol or glycerin.
 Glycerin tinctures are alcohol and great free for kids!
 Tinctures are not as strong as extracts.
-However, they’re a good choice when you want something more mild.
+Tinctures are a gentler way to experience the qualities of herbs.

 Herbal Powders